digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.pmallard.2024.01.16.md

 https://denver.hesge.ch/BiotXplorer/

-We can put thisng related to biotic interactions in [[biotic-interactions]]
+We can put thing related to biotic interactions in [[biotic-interactions]]